anjishnu/ask-alexa-pykit/README.md

 Step 3: Generate training data and upload to Amazon.
 --------------
- Skip to 3(b) if simply trying to run hello-world example.
+Skip to 3(b) if simply trying to run example.
 3(a):
 Create a file containing your training examples and upload to Amazon.
 I've created a script which loads in the intent schema and does some validation and prompting while you type utterances, but I haven't played around with it enough to know if it actually helps.